 Lake Superior can be an intimidating stretch of water but there are areas, like the cluster of islands off Rossport and the Slate Islands off Terrace Bay, where a small craft can find sheltered water.
 Even anglers in canoes and kayaks can safely angle protected waters amongst the numerous islands, bays and inlets.
 The deep water and rolling structure around these island groups also provide the perfect habitat for lake trout.

 Fluctuating water levels destroyed habitat and natural spawning areas and it was not until the mid-1990s that a water management strategy was implemented that helped to produce a comeback in the Nipigon River as well as in Lake Superior.
-Called “Coasters”, these Lake Superior dwelling brook trout can be caught casting lures to rocky shorelines from Thunder Bay, south to the waters of Lake Superior Provincial Park.
+Called “Coasters,” these Lake Superior dwelling brook trout can be caught casting lures along rocky shorelines from Thunder Bay south to the waters of Lake Superior Provincial Park.

 The largest fish ever taken from Lake Superior was a 310-pound sturgeon caught by a commercial fisherman named Frank Lapointe in 1922.
 The great fish was almost eight feet long and was pulled from a net in Batchawana Bay.
 These large bottom feeders still swim the depths but the sportfishing season is closed in most Ontario waters, including Lake Superior, to protect these freshwater monsters.
 Always be sure to check Ontario Fishing Regulations for the rules that apply to the area you will be fishing.